t2trg/t2trg-rest-iot/draft-irtf-t2trg-rest-iot.md

 Different protocols can be used with RESTful systems, but at the time of writing the most common protocols are HTTP {{RFC7230}} and CoAP {{RFC7252}}.
 Since RESTful APIs are often simple and lightweight, they are a good fit for various IoT applications.
 The goal of this document is to give basic guidance for designing RESTful systems and APIs for IoT applications and give pointers for more information.

 Design of a good RESTful IoT system has naturally many commonalities with other Web systems.
 Compared to other systems, the key characteristics of many IoT systems include:

 * data formats, interaction patterns, and other mechanisms that minimize, or preferably avoid, the need for human interaction
 * preference for compact and simple data formats to facilitate efficient transfer over (often) constrained networks and lightweight processing in constrained nodes
+* the usually large number of endpoints can not be updated simultaneously, yet the system needs to be able to evolve in the field without long downtimes

 # Terminology {#sec-terms}